Wevah/IDNA-Cocoa/README.md

 To use in your own projects, all you need is `NSStringPunycodeAdditions.h/m`.
 This project includes a sample testing app.

+The `NSStringPunycodeAdditions` files are compatible with both ARC and Manual Retain Release modes.

 ## Macros

 Define `PUNYCODE_COCOA_USE_WEBKIT` to have Punycode Cocoa methods call internal WebKit methods instead of the custom implementations.
 Useful if you're already linking against WebKit, or want additional homograph attack protection.
 However, this probably won't be allowed on the App Store due to its use of private methods.